Build Trust as a Leader

 While we may believe that making important decisions involves a great deal of time and thought, in actuality, we actually make key – and often large – decisions very quickly.
 This is especially true when it comes to how we view people in leadership positions.
 When you see a candidate running for President, you likely already have an inherent sense of whether or not they’re worthy of your trust.

-A simple way to get started is by clearly and explicitly sharing across the organisation why you’re all doing what you do – your why’s.
+A simple way to get started is by clearly and explicitly sharing across the organization why you’re all doing what you do – your why’s.
 Don’t simply begin a meeting by jumping straight into administrative items on the agenda.
 Instead, start by framing the discussion.
-State the purpose of the meeting upfront, and explain how your efforts are contributing to the larger goals of the organisation.
+State the purpose of the meeting upfront, and explain how your efforts are contributing to the larger goals of the organization.

 CHANGING YOUR VISION